KnowOneActual/web-health-scanner/README.md

 ## 💡 Project Philosophy: The Evolution of a Scanner

-The development of Site-Checkup is a perfect example of why **technical flexibility** is vital in building good software.
+The development of Website-Checkup is a perfect example of why **technical flexibility** is vital in building good software.
 The project started small, focusing on simple **web scraping** to gather data.
 However, that original design proved insufficient for creating a reliable and secure tool.

 It became clear that relying on fragile custom scraping and brittle subprocess calls presented three major, unavoidable challenges: